mobify/bellows/README.md

 2. `npm install`
 3. `grunt`

-The dist directory will be populated with minified versions of the css and javascript files and a .zip of the original source files (for distribution and use with whatever build system you might use).
+The `dist` directory will be populated with minified versions of the css and javascript files for distribution and use with whatever build system you might use.
+The `src` directory has our raw unminified Sass and Javascript files if you prefer to work with those.

 ## License